imcoder44/nmap-scanner/README.md

     sudo apt install nmap

 ## Usage
-Run the Tool: You can run the tool using Python:
+Run the Tool: You can run the tool using Python.
-    ```bash

     sudo python3 nmapScanner.py

 ## EXAMPLE OUTPUT: